Get Well Soon

 Evie is a formidable online advocate for queer chronic pain patients, researching and voicing critical contemporary issues facing their community.
 We love that they are passionate about both intersectionality and movement.

-Evie is also a participant in Midsumma's Pathways Program, a mentorship program for LBGTQIA+ artists with disability to develop artistic practices, focusing on circus dramaturgy
+Evie is also a participant in Midsumma's Pathways Program, a mentorship program for LBGTQIA+ artists with disability to develop artistic practices, focusing on circus dramaturgy.

 Get Well Soon is Evie's first project as a dramaturg.
 Their meaningful work explores medical misogyny, cissexism and heterosexism, drawing on their lived experiences as a queer, non binary person and chronic pain patient.
 Check out their work here.